SkyWalker: A Locality-Aware Cross-Region Load Balancer for LLM Inference: Conclusion

 \section{Conclusion}

 Shifting regional diurnal patterns make cost-efficient LLM deployment in multi-region setups challenging.
-To solve this problem, we propose \sys, a locality-aware cross-region load balancer for LLM inference.
-Through its two-layer design and regional snapshots, \sys enables cross-region coordination on prefix locality among geo-distributed load balancers.
-By checking pending requests and performing selective pushing before routing, \sys avoids overloaded replicas and maintains a balanced load across all replicas.
-Together, these techniques improve GPU utilization and reduce serving costs while maintaining low latency and high throughput.
-Our extensive evaluation across real-world and synthetic scenarios show that \sys consistently outperforms existing production and research systems, achieving $1.12$-$2.06\times$ higher throughput and $1.74$-$6.30\times$ lower latency, and $25\%$ cost savings compare to other systems.
+To address this, we propose cross-region traffic handling and present \sys, a locality-aware cross-region load balancer designed to overcome those limitations.
+By enabling cross-region coordination through geo-distributed load balancers, \sys improves GPU utilization and reduces serving costs, all while maintaining low latency and high throughput.
+To achieve this, \sys leverages prefix-aware routing to maximize cache locality and selective pushing to adaptively avoid overloaded replicas.
+Together, these techniques provide robust load balancing under the inherently bursty and unpredictable nature of LLM workloads.
+Through extensive evaluation across real-world and synthetic scenarios, we show that \sys consistently outperforms existing production and research systems, achieving $1.12$-$2.06\times$ higher throughput and $1.74$-$6.30\times$ lower latency, and $25\%$ cost savings compare to other systems.